juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 and Install / restore that image to other machines or same machine later if want a Clean install again...

-needs a software to read the Bios/UEFI Activation Keys, and Change manually Windows Key to the Actual Key stored in the UEFI of the machine.
+needs a software to read the Bios/UEFI Activation Keys if installing to other machine, and Change manually Windows Key to the Actual Key stored in the other UEFI machine.

 If Windows detects 2 machines online with same Key, will Deactivate both. there are many softwares available to read the keys stored in the UEFI Bios.